Credit Card Icon

 Define Eye Pressure and Its Importance in Eye Health

-Intraocular tension (IOP) is the fluid force within your eye, playing a crucial role in maintaining its shape and overall health.
+Intraocular pressure (IOP) is the fluid pressure within your eye, playing a crucial role in maintaining its shape and overall health.
 We understand that many may feel concerned about their eye health, and it’s important to know that IOP is primarily regulated by the balance between the production and drainage of aqueous humor, the nourishing fluid of the eye.
-A healthy eye pressure range is generally between 10 and 21 mmHg; values outside this eye pressure range can lead to significant vision changes and conditions such as increased intraocular pressure, which is a primary cause of irreversible vision loss affecting over 3 million Americans.
-Elevated eye tension is a major risk factor for this disease, highlighting the necessity for regular observation.
+A healthy eye pressure range is generally between 10 and 21 mmHg; values outside this can lead to significant vision changes and conditions such as elevated eye tension, which is a primary cause of irreversible vision loss affecting over 3 million Americans.
+Ocular hypertension is a major risk factor for this disease, highlighting the necessity for regular monitoring.

 Additionally, the FDA has authorized the Diaton Tonometer for measuring IOP, providing a practical device for monitoring eye tension.
 It’s important to consider that systemic diseases can significantly influence IOP, further emphasizing the need for comprehensive eye care.
 Remember, we are here to help you through this process, ensuring you feel supported every step of the way.